otalog/kwasiboat.github.io/_teaching/2015-spring-teaching-2.md

 ---

-##  Derivative Markets
+##  Derivative Markets (Undergraduate)
 **Semester:** 2 2021 – *1 section*

 **Sample Student Comments:**
 - *"Very thorough and made good comprehensive tests.
 Great teacher and would definitely take him again if I could!
 I wish other finance teachers were as understanding and as helpful as him."*
 - *"Kwasi was extremely helpful and always willing to help outside of class time as well."*
 - *"Very enthusiastic teacher, kind, helpful, responds in a timely manner to emails...
 Overall, great teacher."*
-- *"Professor Deng is a really good teacher!
+- *"Kwasi is a really good teacher!
 I can honestly say that he has provided a lot of help to students when needed."*
 - *"He is amazing."*
 - *"You are the most passionate teacher that I have ever had!"*
 - *"Kwasi was always clearly excited about the course material which personally made myself more excited to learn the material..."*